onnx/onnx/docs/docsgen/source/intro/python.rst

 =======

-Module onnx provides a faster way to define a graph a lot easier to read.
+Module onnx provides a faster way to define a graph and is lot easier to read.
 That's easy to use when the graph is built in a single function, less easy when the graph is built from many different functions converting each piece of a machine learning pipeline.